My House Was Stolen Piece by Piece and Replaced with a Cornfield

 The house was more of lodge – you couldn’t live in it all year round.
 But it had an iron frame and OSB walls.
 There was a fountain in the garden, and they even removed the cement tubing from it and filled it with earth and garbage.
 They stole the fence, everything.
 They cut whatever they could with a blowtorch and left a pile of gravel behind.

-I mean, even if it wasn’t a great house, it was still worth about 6,800 Euros [that’s the price of a new car in Romania].
-The house had electricity and all that’s left is the 12-meter posts on which I put the power lines, which cost me 270 Euros [that is a little over the medium wage in Romania].
+I mean, even if it wasn’t a great house, it was still worth about 6,800 Euros [£5,407] [that’s the price of a new car in Romania].
+The house had electricity and all that’s left is the 12-meter posts on which I put the power lines, which cost me 270 euros [£214] [that is a little over the medium wage in Romania].

 Did you ask around to find out who did this?